Curriculum

 Sports Medicine

 This course teaches students the basic anatomy of the most commonly injured body parts.
-The class will review anatomy of such body parts and include taping and wrapping techniques along with beginning rehabilitation routines.
+The class reviews anatomy of such body parts and includes taping and wrapping techniques along with beginning rehabilitation routines.
 Upon completion of this class students will have earned First Aid, CPR, and AED certifications from the American Red Cross.

 PE credits do not count toward the minimum 23 credits required for graduation although a combination of PE/Interscholastic Athletics credits equivalent to 2 credits is required to graduate.